CPARKER-ai/GitBash-Respository/README.md

 # GitBash-Respository
-For tutorial using git-bash and related information.
+From tutorial using git-bash tutorial with related information and commits.